Dartmouth-Libraries/reproducible-research/gitlab2colab-integration.md

     ```

 	+ You can now access the data from the unzipped version of the folder using the folder directory on the left side of your Colab notebook
-        + *Note:* For any code cells in your notebook that imports this data using relative or absolute paths, you may need to modify these filepaths to reflect the location of this data relative within your Colab notebook.
+        + *Note:* For any code cells in your notebook that import this data using relative or absolute paths, you may need to modify these filepaths to reflect the location of this data relative to your Colab notebook.

 ## Option 2: Importing Data from Dropbox into Colab

 1. Open Dropbox and navigate to the folder or file you want to share
-2. Right-click / Command-click the folder and select copy link
+2. Right-click / Command-click the folder and select **Copy Link**.
 3. In Colab, insert the following into a cell to import an entire folder:

     ```
-    !wget -O [dropbox link]`
+    !wget -O [dropbox link]
     ```

 4. To import one file at  a time:

     ```